 Passively-managed investment funds are another option.
 There are exchange-traded funds (ETFs) that replicate the platinum price.
 All you need in order to buy shares in an ETF is a custody account at a conventional bank or a brokerage account from an online trading platform (the latter is normally cheaper).
 You can compare brokerage costs using the Swiss stock broker comparison on moneyland.ch.

 ETFs themselves also generate costs (the total expense ratio or TER) that have to be accounted for.
-The table below lists platinum ETFs that are: denominated in Swiss francs; domiciled in Switzerland; backed by physical platinum; and let you withdraw your platinum in the form of standardized bullion bars with an approximate weight of five kilos.
-Note: Currently, the cost of five kilos of platinum is more than 150,000 US dollars, so withdrawing platinum from funds is not realistic for small investors.
+The table below lists platinum ETFs that are: denominated in Swiss francs; domiciled in Switzerland; and backed by physical platinum.
+Currently, Swiss investors can only buy one ETF that meets these criteria.

 Table 2: Swiss platinum ETFs denominated by CHF and backed by physical platinum